kapilsinghnegi/Fake-News-Detection/README.md

 ## Results

-We have evaluated the performance of each classifier using metrics such as accuracy, precision, recall, and F1-score.
+We have evaluated the performance of each classifier using metrics such as accuracy, precision, recall, and F1 score.
 The results are documented in the project files.

 ## Model Deployment